trueos/pcbsd/src-qt5/docs/introduction.rst

 * The "Re-Initialize Replications" option has been added to the "Snapshots" menu of Life Preserver.

-* The :command:`lpreserver-host-iscsi` script has been added for configuring :ref:`Configuring Encrypted Backups`.
+* The :command:`lpreserver-host-iscsi` script has been added for configuring :ref:`Replicating Encrypted Backups`.
 This new functionality provides an extra measure of security to replicated backups by adding support for fully-encrypted backups, using stunnel and GELI-backed iSCSI volumes.
 This means that the data stored on the remote side is encrypted and only accessibly with the key file stored on the PC-BSD® client.